WHAT HAVE THE TRADITIONAL OKINAWANS BEEN DOING DIFFERENTLY?

 The attitude of the Okinawans to their food is unique and their everyday diet has contained a number of elements with medicinal qualities connected with longevity.

 The Okinawan ‘longevity food’ is the ‘good for the health’ food that the long-lived Okinawans are eating in their usual meals every day.
-Common longevity foods include sweet potatoes, soya, mugwort, turmeric, goya (bitter melon), brown rice, mushrooms and seaweed.
+Common longevity foods include sweet potatoes, soya, mugwort, turmeric, goya (bitter melon), brown rice, mushrooms and, importantly, seaweed.

 Images & References